 However, an issue seems to arise in many workers’ compensation cases in which the compensability of diagnostic testing isn’t clear.
 Sometimes, the authorized physician has to order diagnostic testing to determine if the claimant’s condition is either directly or indirectly related to work or if it’s completely unrelated.
 For example, if a patient comes in with back pain, the doctor may have to run tests to determine if the pain is from a muscular work-related issue, or from a non-work-related bladder infection.

 If the back pain is muscular in nature and caused by work conditions, then the diagnostic testing and the necessary treatment are covered under workers’ compensation.
-Conversely, if the test shows that a bladder infection is causing the pain and therefore unrelated to work, then the treatment will not be compensable under worker’ compensation.
+Conversely, if the test shows that a bladder infection is causing the pain and therefore unrelated to work, then the treatment will not be compensable under workers’ compensation.

 Interestingly though, Atlanta courts hold that even if the condition isn’t work-related and the treatment isn’t compensable under workers’ compensation, the Court can still order the employer to foot the bill for the diagnostic testing.
 Any authorized tests, assessments, and evaluations administered to an employee to determine causation of the injury are generally to be paid by the workers’ compensation insurer.